dart-lang/site-www/src/resources/books.md

 ---
-permalink: /resources/books
 title: Books about Dart
 description: Read all about it!
-Here's a collection of publications about Dart.
+Here's a collection of books about Dart.
-toc: false
 ---

 Here's a collection of books about Dart.
-If you find another resource that we should add,
+If you find another one that we should add,
 [let us know.](https://github.com/dart-lang/site-www/issues)

 ## Dart 2